spinnaker/spinnaker/experimental/docker-compose/README.md

 If you're using aws, create a directory called aws under the config directory.
 Copy over your credentials from the .aws directory into this directory.
 If you don't have a .aws directory, follow the instructions here to create those credentials.

 If you're using Google Compute Platform, create a directory called gcp under the config directory.
-Copy your json credentials into this directory as gcp.json
+Copy your json credentials into this directory as gcp.json.
+Set your jsonPath for google in spinnaker-local.yml to be ```/root/.gcp/gcp.json```

 # Local Installation